-More than 7,000 people have been “cleaned up” in Japan by the African hurricane.
+More than 7,000 people have been “cleaned up” (through giving their confessions, being beaten or doing indemnity conditions, etc.) in Japan by the African hurricane.
 One 777 couple had set himself up as the new messiah, rematching blessed couples, etc. I felt like killing him.
 He met Heung Jin Nim and was forgiven by Heung Jin Nim, who beat both him and his wife twice to the point of unconsciousness.
 Then their heads were shaved.
 His fifty followers were also brought to Heung Jin Nim.
 Heung Jin Nim said that Satan has now lost his foundation in Japan, so Japan will make great advancement.

 Heung Jin Nim was very angry about oral sex.
 It is physical; it is not love.
 One sister said that Father taught that, and he was even angrier.
 She was handcuffed and beaten.

 Hyo Jin Nim testified to Heung Jin Nim, “this is my brother.”
 He was angry that he had been misinformed about Heung Jin Nim.

 Heung Jin Nim asked me what Father had said.
 I told him that all I remembered was that Father said I would be hit, and he laughed.
 Peter Kim confessed about misuse of funds.
 “How much?“ I felt it was not so much.
 Heung Jin Nim grabbed him by the hair.
 He was very upset that he could not remember how much.
 I felt negative.
 Heung Jin Nim hit him with a rope.